Charlies-Kvit/Transformer_Race_2D/README.md

 # Transformer_Race_2D
-Race on pygame from Butovic Gleb and Alekhin Roman
+Race on pygame from Butovich Gleb and Alekhin Roman